moderndatacompany/dataos.info/docs/resources/stacks/bento/components/output/azure_cosmosdb.md

+---
+search:
+  exclude: true
+---

 # azure_cosmosdb

 !!! warning "EXPERIMENTAL"

     This component is experimental and therefore subject to change or removal outside of major version releases.

 Creates or updates messages as JSON documents in [Azure CosmosDB](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction).